BohdanMarusiy/NLP-NER-mountians/README.md

-# Mountain Name Recognition with Neural Networks
+# NER for mountains

-## Overview
+## Project Overview

-This project focuses on recognizing mountain names in text using Named Entity Recognition (NER) techniques and neural networks.
-The goal is to extract mountain names from unstructured text data.
+This repository focuses on using Named Entity Recognition (NER) techniques with neural networks to identify mountain names within text.
+By training models on annotated datasets, the goal is to accurately detect and extract mountain names from unstructured data.

-## Data Collection
+## Data Preparation

-1. Data was collected by web scraping websites containing information about mountains.
+1. **Data Source**: Text data was gathered through web scraping from various mountain-related websites.
-2. The collected text data was preprocessed to extract and annotate mountain names.
+2. **Preprocessing**: The raw text was cleaned and manually annotated to highlight mountain names, forming the dataset used for training.

-## Model Training
+## Model Development

-1. The BERT (Bidirectional Encoder Representations from Transformers) model was used for token classification.
+1. **Model Architecture**: The BERT (Bidirectional Encoder Representations from Transformers) architecture was utilized for token classification to identify mountain names.
-2. The dataset was tokenized, and labels were aligned with tokens.
+2. **Tokenization**: The dataset was tokenized, with labels aligned to each token for effective training.
-3. The model was fine-tuned on the annotated dataset.
+3. **Fine-Tuning**: BERT was fine-tuned on the annotated dataset to improve recognition accuracy.

-## Model Inference
+## Model Evaluation & Inference

-1. A trained model was used for inference.
+1. **Evaluation**: After training, the model was tested on unseen text to evaluate its performance in identifying mountain names.
-2. The model predicted mountain names in input text.
+2. **Inference**: The trained model can be used to predict mountain names in any input text.

-## Improvements
+## Future Enhancements

-1. To improve accuracy, diversify the dataset with more mountain-related sentences.
+1. **Dataset Expansion**: Collect additional data from more diverse mountain-related sources to further refine the model.
-2. Experiment with different NER models and hyperparameters.
+2. **Model Optimization**: Test different NER models and fine-tune hyperparameters to improve performance.
-3. Explore techniques for handling variations in mountain name formats.
+3. **Name Variations**: Implement techniques to handle different name formats, including abbreviations and alternative spellings.

-## Usage
+## How to Use

-To perform inference with the trained model, use the provided Python script.
+To run the model for training or inference, use the following scripts:

 ```bash
 python model_training.py
 python model_inference.py
 ```

-## Conclusion

-This project demonstrates the process of recognizing mountain names in text using NER and neural networks.
-Further improvements can enhance the accuracy and robustness of the model.

-Please refer to the documentation for detailed usage instructions.